lamnhubuoi/ultralytics-fake/docs/en/quickstart.md

 ```

 The server provides `/` for the dashboard UI, `/predict` for POSTing images, and `/health` for quick status checks so you can
 integrate it with existing monitoring workflows.
+All saved predictions can be downloaded as a single archive via `/download-results`,
+making it easy to share runs or transfer artifacts elsewhere.

 ## Ultralytics Settings